Atlantic Menhaden

 Atlantic menhaden, Brevoortia tyrannus, are small, nutrient-packed fish that are central to the Chesapeake Bay's food chain and support one of the largest commercial fisheries on the Atlantic coast.
 As a result of their environmental and economic importance, management of the menhaden fishery is a political flashpoint across the region.

-Why Are Menhaden (Also Called Bunker Or Pogy) Important in the Chesapeake Bay?
+Why Are Menhaden Important to the Chesapeake Bay?

-Menhaden have been called the "most important fish in the sea."
-In the Bay, they create a vital connection between the bottom and top of the food chain.
+Menhaden, also called bunker or pogy, create a vital connection between the bottom, middle, and top of the food chain.
 They eat tiny plants and animals, called plankton, by filtering them from the water.
-In turn, menhaden are a rich food source for many predator fish—including rockfish (striped bass), bluefish, and weakfish—as well as ospreys, bald eagles, dolphins, and whales.
-(See our video, Why Whales Follow Menhaden into the Bay.)
+In turn, menhaden are a rich food source for many predator fish—including rockfish (striped bass), bluefish, red drum, bluefin tuna, and weakfish—as well as ospreys, bald eagles, dolphins, and whales.
+(Watch our video, Why Whales Follow Menhaden into the Bay.)

 What Are the Threats Facing Menhaden?

 The Bay is one of the most important nurseries for menhaden, helping to sustain the population along the Atlantic coast.
 Menhaden eggs hatch in the open ocean before drifting on currents into the Bay, where juvenile fish live and grow for their first year of life.
-But long-running scientific surveys show the number of young menhaden in the Chesapeake Bay dropped dramatically in the early 1990s and remains low.
+But long-running scientific surveys show the number of young menhaden in the Chesapeake Bay dropped dramatically in the early 1990s and has remained well below the long-term average for the past 20 years.

-Durell, E.Q., and Weedon, C. 2019.
-Striped Bass Seine Survey Juvenile Index Web Page. dnr.maryland.gov/fisheries/Pages/juvenile-index.aspx.
-Maryland Department of Natural Resources, Fisheries Service
+Citation: Durell, E.Q., and Weedon, C. 2024.
+Striped Bass Seine Survey Juvenile Index Web Page. https://dnr.maryland.gov/fisheries/pages/striped-bass/juvenile-index.aspx.
+Maryland Department of Natural Resources, Fishing and Boating Services.

-At the same time, almost three-quarters of all menhaden caught on the East Coast are harvested by the Omega Protein Corporation—a Canadian-owned company that fishes largely in or near the mouth of the Bay.
-Omega operates the sole remaining menhaden reduction facility on the U.S. East Coast in Reedville, Virginia.
-The plant reduces (cooks and grinds up) the fish for a variety of uses, such as nutritional supplements, food additives, and feed for livestock and fish farms.
+At the same time, almost three-quarters of all menhaden caught on the East Coast are harvested by the Omega Protein Corporation—a Canadian-owned company that fishes in Virginia waters in or near the mouth of the Bay.
+Virginia is the only state to still allow industrial-scale menhaden fishing on the U.S. East Coast.
+Omega Protein's plant in Reedville, Virginia reduces (cooks and grinds up) the fish for a variety of uses, such as fish food for large-scale salmon farming, nutritional supplements, makeup, and food additives.

 Why Is There A Harvest Cap for Menhaden in the Bay?

-Menhaden migrate along the Atlantic coast from Florida to Maine.
-An interstate governing body—the Atlantic States Marine Fisheries Commission (ASMFC)—manages the fishery for the 15 states that share the coastline.
-The Commission establishes limits for both the coastwide harvest as well as the Chesapeake Bay harvest.
+Atlantic menhaden can be found along the Atlantic coast from Maine to Florida, which requires a cooperative approach to menhaden fishery management.
+The Atlantic States Marine Fisheries Commission (ASMFC), an interstate management body chartered in the 1940s, manages the fishery for the 15 states that share the coastline.
+ASMFC establishes limits for both the coastwide harvest as well as the Chesapeake Bay harvest.

 How Can Better Management Protect Menhaden and the Bay?

 For decades, management decisions and catch limits relied on "single species" stock assessments, independent of other species.
 In other words, they accounted for demand from the fishing industry, but did not account for demand from rockfish, osprey, and other animals that rely on menhaden for food.
-This did not necessarily mean there would be sufficient stock to sustain the larger ecosystem needs.
+Single species management cannot guarantee that there will be sufficient stock remaining after fishing harvest to sustain larger ecosystem needs.

-That changed in August 2020, when the ASMFC adopted benchmarks, known as ecological reference points, that will allow managers to account for menhaden's role in the food chain and set catch limits accordingly.
-CBF has been a strong proponent of this process and will continue to advocate for an ecosystem-based approach to menhaden management.
+That changed in August 2020, when ASMFC adopted new multispecies benchmarks, known as ecological reference points (ERPs), that will allow managers to account for menhaden's role in the food chain and set catch limits accordingly.
+These new benchmarks estimate and account for the needs of a suite of predators and are specifically formulated to meet the needs of the coastwide rockfish population.
+While ERPs represented a monumental shift toward managing menhaden for their ecological importance coastwide, questions about concentrated menhaden fishing effort and ecological impacts in the Chesapeake Bay remain unaddressed.

 For more than 25 years, CBF has been working tirelessly to protect this critical keystone species, and many of our successes have been thanks to vocal advocates.
 Join the movement and sign the pledge!
 Commit to doing your part to restore this all-important Bay species.